zhaoqibinjosh-web/my-research-website/content/publication/journal-article/2025-Paper-A/index.md

 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "Physical Chemistry Chemical Physics"
+publication: "Physical Chemistry Chemical Physics 2025, 27 (6), 3496–3503"

-citation: 'Gao2025a'
+abstract: "We study the mechanoresponsive behavior of colloidal photonic crystals, where pressing causes disorder and shear forces restore order, with potential applications in reversible photonic paper and anti-counterfeiting."

 featured: false